"

 RECORDINGS & BROADCASTS

-In 2020, Solomiya Ivakhiv’s release, Concertos for Violin, Piano and Orchestra by Haydn and Hummel(Centaur), received critical acclaim and a spate of high-profile radio broadcasts, airing nationally from Washington state to Washington DC, and internationally, from Italy (RAI3) to Indonesia.
+Solomiya Ivakhiv’s 2020 release, Concertos for Violin, Piano and Orchestra by Haydn and Hummel(Centaur), received critical acclaim and a spate of high-profile radio broadcasts, airing nationally from Washington state to Washington DC, and internationally, from Italy (RAI3) to Indonesia.
 The album pairs works by Franz Joseph Haydn (Concerto for Violin, Piano, and Strings in F major, Hob.
 XVIII: 6) and Johann Nepomuk Hummel (Concerto for Violin, Piano, and Orchestra in G major, Op.
-17), performed with pianist Antonio Pompa-Baldi and the Slovak National Symphony Orchestra with conductor Theodore Kuchar.
+17), performed with pianist Antonio Pompa-Baldi and the Slovak National Symphony Orchestra, led by Theodore Kuchar.

-Ms. Ivakhiv’s album of early concertos by Mendelssohn (Brilliant Classics, 2019) features two rarely heard works by Mendelssohn that he composed in his teens, with pianist Antonio Pompa-Baldi and the Slovak National Symphony Orchestra, Theodore Kuchar, conductor.
-The recording was featured at the top of Spotify’s New Classical Releases list, and was Album of the Week at radio stations in Cleveland and Chicago, and broadcast on dozens of stations throughout America and Canada.
+Ms. Ivakhiv’s album of early concertos by Mendelssohn (Brilliant Classics, 2019) features two rarely heard works that the master composed in his teens.
+Classics, 2019) features two rarely heard works by Mendelssohn that he the master composed in his teens.
+In these performances, she is joined by pianist Antonio Pompa-Baldi and the Slovak National Symphony Orchestra, Theodore Kuchar, conductor.
+The recording was featured at the top of Spotify’s New Classical Releases list, and was Album of the Week at radio stations in Cleveland and Chicago, and broadcast on dozens of stations throughout North America.

-Ms. Ivakhiv’s debut solo album, “Ukraine: Journey to Freedom – A Century of Classical Music for Violin and Piano”, with pianist Angelina Gadeliya (Labor Records, 2016) was featured in the Top 5 New Classical Releases on the iTunes billboard and was praised in Fanfare Magazine for its “superlative and consummate artistry.”
+Her debut solo album, “Ukraine: Journey to Freedom – A Century of Classical Music for Violin and Piano” (Labor Records, 2016) was featured in the Top 5 New Classical Releases on the iTunes billboard and was praised in Fanfare Magazine for its “superlative and consummate artistry.”

 In addition to these studio recordings, Solomiya Ivakhiv’s performances are regularly broadcast on National Public Radio, Voice of America Radio, WRTI, KUNR, Ukrainian National Radio and Television, Netherland Public Radio and Chinese Hunan Television.